Print

 For the cheesecake

-2. Combine cookie crumbs, butter, and 2 tablespoons sugar in a small bowl.
+2. Bake crust.
+Combine cookie crumbs, butter, and 2 tablespoons sugar in a small bowl.
 Pour mixture into prepared pan and firmly press crumbs into bottom of the pan.
 Bake at 325 degrees for 10 minutes; cool on a wire rack.

-3. Preheat oven to 450 degrees.
-Place one cup sugar, flour, and cream cheese in a large bowl; beat at medium speed on a mixer until smooth.
-Add eggs, one at a time, beating well after each addition.
-Add espresso powder, vanilla and cinnamon; beat well.
-Pour cheese mixture into prepared crust; spoon four mounds of fudge sauce (2 tablespoons each) onto cheese mixture; swirl mixtures together using a knife to create a marble effect (be careful not to over mix).
+6. Bake.
 Bake at 450 degrees for 10 minutes.
 Reduce oven temperature to 250 degrees (do not remove cheesecake from oven); bake an additional one hour or until almost set.
 Remove cheesecake from oven and cool to room temperature.
 Cover and chill at least eight hours.

-4. To serve, cut cheesecake into wedges and drizzle 1 tablespoon fudge sauce onto each wedge.
+7. Serve.
+Cut cheesecake into wedges and drizzle 1 tablespoon fudge sauce onto each wedge.

 Notes

-• To make cookie crumbs, put the cookies in a food processor and process them until you have fine crumbs.
+1. To make cookie crumbs, put the cookies in a food processor and process them until you have fine crumbs.
 You can also put cookies in a large re-sealable bag, squeeze out all the air, and seal.
 Then roll a rolling pin over the bag until all the cookies are evenly crushed.

-• Any leftover fudge sauce can be stored in the refrigerator for a couple of weeks.
+3. Any leftover fudge sauce can be stored in the refrigerator for a couple of weeks.
 Warm it up in the microwave before using.
 The sauce makes an excellent topping for ice-cream.

-• Cheesecake recipe adapted from Cooking Light.
+4. Cheesecake recipe adapted from Cooking Light.

-• Fudge sauce recipe from Martha Stewart – Everyday Food.
+5. Fudge sauce recipe from Martha Stewart – Everyday Food.

 Right Menu Icon